barunik/barunik.github.io/_features/04-workingpapers.md

 <br/>

-[Common Firm-level Investor Fears: Evidence from Equity Options](https://ideas.repec.org/p/arx/papers/2309.03968.html){:target="blank"} (with M.Bevilacqua and M.Ellington)<br/>
+[The Common Factor in Volatility Risk Premia](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4618943){:target="blank"} (with M.Bevilacqua and M.Ellington)<br/>
-preprint draft (Sept 2023)<br/>
+preprint draft (Feb 2024)<br/>

-**Abstract**: We identify a new type of risk, common firm-level investor fears, from commonalities within the cross-sectional distribution of individual stock options.
-We define firm-level fears that link with upward price movements as good fears, and those relating to downward price movements as bad fears.
-Such information is different to market fears that we extract from index options.
-Stocks with high sensitivities to common firm-level investor fears earn lower returns, with investors demanding a higher compensation for exposure to common bad fears relative to common good fears.
-Risk premium estimates for common bad fears range from -5.63% to -4.92% per annum.
+**Abstract**: We show that firm-level volatility risk premium obeys a strong factor structure.
+Such factor structure is also present in a decomposition of firms’ volatility risk premium into good and bad counterparts, capturing compensation for realized volatility in positive and negative returns.
+Stocks with the weakest exposures to the common bad volatility risk premium factor earn average returns 7.32% higher than those with the strongest exposures.
+The common factor in total (bad) volatility risk premium predicts stock market returns at all horizons up to 24 months (from 6 months) both in-sample and out-of-sample.
+This predictive power is incremental to existing predictors.

 <br/>